 Finally, if you’re hosting a baby shower or fancy get-together, a mini-cheesecake pan makes beautiful and nicely-portioned desserts.

 Last year on Black Friday, I bought these All-Clad Hard Anodized Nonstick Fry Pans that I’ve been loving.
 They’re the best nonstick pans I’ve ever used.

 While you may not use a Kitchen Torch every day, it really is a blast to pull it out and light it up.
 It’s a must for the perfect caramelized sugar coating in crème brulee.

 For most recipes, I’m too impatient to carefully mince my garlic.
 A Garlic Press makes quick work of mincing.

 A Silpat was my first silicone baking mat.
 These reusable mats are great to have on-hand for baking cookies or reheating leftovers in your oven.
-(I have a tiny Silpat that fits perfectly in my Breville.)
+For rolling out pie crusts and sugar cookies, I love this OXO Silicone Pastry Mat.

 A digital scale is a must-have in the kitchen.
 It’s inexpensive and making baking so much easier for recipes where I need an exact weight, like weighing chocolate candies for ganache.

 Last, but not least, is my new pressure cooking cookbook, Instant Pot Baby Food and Toddler Food Cookbook.
 It’s filled with great ideas and recipes for healthy meals to get your kids off to a great start.

 Also, if you haven’t gotten a copy yet, my Electric Pressure Cooker Cookbook is a great introduction to pressure cooking, and my pressure cooker dessert cookbook, Instantly Sweet, has some truly awesome sweets; if you have a sweet tooth like me, it’ll be your new favorite!